patractlabs/substrate-contracts-book/docs/europa/guides/contract-log.md

 ```

 ##  `env_trace`:
 Indicates that during the execution of the current layer of the contract, each time host_function is called in the contract WASM execution, a record will be added to the list here.
-Because all host_functions and the definitions in [`define_env!` in the `Pallet Contracts` module](https://github.com/paritytech/substrate/blob/master/frame/contracts/src/wasm/runtime.rs#L610 ) are related, so tracing `env_trace` can trace the process of interacting with `Pallet Contracts` during the execution of the current WASM contract.
+Because all host_functions and the definitions in [`define_env!` in the `pallet contracts` module](https://github.com/paritytech/substrate/blob/master/frame/contracts/src/wasm/runtime.rs#L610 ) are related, so tracing `env_trace` can trace the process of interacting with `pallet contracts` during the execution of the current WASM contract.

 For example, if following thing appears in `env_trace`: